tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 {% include course_image.html url="https://developers.google.com/adsense/management/getting_started" filename="adsensegettingstarted" ext_web="png" ext_print="png" alt="Parse Server getting started" caption="Adsense getting started" %}

-The Adsense tutorial separates out some foundational prerequisites to getting started on the platform.
+The Adsense tutorial separates out some foundational prerequisites for getting started on the platform.
 After you get set up, it then provides a "quick start tutorial."
-The information provides a user through a simple scenario from end to end, helping them get a sense of the product and its capabilities.
+The tutorial walks users through a simple scenario from end to end, helping them get a sense of the product and its capabilities.

 ### Aeris

 {% include course_image.html url="http://www.aerisweather.com/support/docs/api/getting-started/" filename="aerisgettingstarted" ext_web="png" ext_print="png" alt="Aeris getting started tutorial" caption="Aeris getting started tutorial" %}

 The Aeris weather getting started provides information for setting up an application and then making a request in one of several popular languages.
 While showing code in specific languages is undoubtedly more helpful for programmers coding in those languages, the code samples are irrelevant to other users.
+Focusing in a specific language is often a tradeoff.

 ### Watson and IBM Cloud

 {% include course_image.html url="https://console.bluemix.net/docs/services/watson/index.html#about" filename="watsongettingstarted" ext_print="web" ext_web="png" alt="Watson and IBM Cloud getting started tutorial" caption="Watson and IBM Cloud getting started tutorial" %}

-The Watson and IBM Cloud getting started lists 3 steps.
-It's not an end-to-end getting started, though.
+The Watson and IBM Cloud getting started tutorial lists 3 steps.
+It's not an end-to-end getting started tutorial, though.
 It just gets the user started in selecting a service for your project.
 At the end, you start to code using the Watson Dashboard.
-Ideally, a getting started tutorial should help a user see some tangible output, but whether that's possible or not probably depends on your API.
+Ideally, a getting started tutorial should help a user see some tangible output, but whether that's possible or not depends on your API.

 {% include random_ad.html %}